pierophp/laravel-queue-manager/README.md

 $ php artisan vendor:publish --provider="LaravelQueueManager\Providers\LaravelQueueManagerServiceProvider"
 ```

-### Run the migration
+### Running the migration

-If you have MySQL version before 5.7, change in migration the field "schedule_config" from "json" to "text".
+If you have MySQL version before 5.7, change in the migration the field "schedule_config" from "json" to "text".

 ```bash
 $ php artisan migrate
 ```

-### Add the provider
+### Adding the provider
-Add the provider at the file config/app.php
+You need to add the provider at the file config/app.php
 ```
 LaravelQueueManager\Providers\LaravelQueueManagerServiceProvider::class,
 ```